mdperini/address-book/README.md

 # AddressBook

-Angular 13 Address Book web application that comsumes data from https://randomuser.me/
+Address Book is an Angular 13 SPA web application that comsumes mock data from https://randomuser.me/

-Payload consumed is small, containing user's title, first and last names and their phone number.
+The Payload consumed is small, containing user's title, first and last names and their phone number.

-Initial view shows the first ten entries containing user's first and last name, currently only 10 entries are shown per page.
+Initial list view shows the first ten entries containing users' first and last name, currently only 10 entries are shown per page.

-Clicking on the user's name opens the detail view where their phone number is displayed.
+Clicking on a user's name opens the detail view where their phone number is displayed.

-Pagination is available.
+Other features include:
+- pagination

-So is the ability to toggle light and dark themes.
+- toggle light and dark themes.

 Application was developed using node.js v16.14.0, Angular 13.